 Open source & branding – a contradiction?

-Previously at Simply Secure, we’ve talked about the power of consistent visual design, how to use color schemes and logos, and what a good name can do for a project.
+We’ve previously written about the power of consistent visual design, how to use color schemes and logos, and what a good name can do for a project.
 All of these elements help make a tool trustworthy and easy to use.
 What we don’t usually say is that these elements make up what, in the for-profit world, is often called branding.

 Why branding is a dirty word